Spring 2023 Courses

 Course Instructors: Mary Bulan and John Odell

 This course introduces students to tropical ethnobiology and indigenous farming and land use in the rainforests of Borneo.
 Readings, field work, class discussions and student research projects will be used to explore issues of indigenous land rights and traditional natural resource management.
 During the travel component, students will travel to a highland village area in the state of Sarawak and experience the food, forests, farming and culture of the modern Kelabit tribe.
 Students will discuss environmental threats and social change with tribe members in the context of ecological and cultural survival.
 The class will complete a service project in collaboration with in-country hosts.

-Credits: 4 (ANTH 3XX)-- Spring semester course with three weeks travel in May-June
+Credits: 4 (SWK 301)-- Fall semester course with travel in December/January

-Credits: 4 (ART 3XX)-- Spring semester course with two weeks of travel in May
+Credits: 4 (SWK 377)-- Fall semester course with two weeks of travel in January